'Southern Charm' Stars Kathryn Dennis and Thomas Ravenel Both Say Their Relationship Is Done For Good

 A post shared by Kathryn Calhoun Dennis (@kathryndennis) on

 And the Southern Charm stars have a date later this month in a Charleston court, this time in a mediation venue, to discuss the custody schedule for toddlers Kensie and Saint Ravenel, says the Inquisitr.
-Many who know Kathryn Dennis and Thomas Ravenel said it is best for both parties to work things out in mediation, because both parties have been gathering dirt on the other in what was bound to be “mutually assured destruction.”
+Many who know Kathryn Dennis and Thomas Ravenel said it is best for both parties to work things out in mediation because both parties have been gathering dirt on the other in what was bound to be “mutually assured destruction.”

 RELATED REPORTS BY INQUISITR

 But perhaps the biggest sign that Southern Charm stars Kathryn and Thomas aren’t together were the posts last week from Dennis and Ravenel on the occasion of daughter Kensington Calhoun Ravenel’s birthday, spent in California.
-Thomas posted photos of Kensie with a cupcake, talking about how much she enjoyed her birthday, while Kathryn poster a picture of herself and Kensie when Kensie was an infant.
+Thomas posted photos of Kensie with a cupcake, talking about how much she enjoyed her birthday, while Kathryn posted a picture of herself and Kensie when Kensie was an infant.
 Her words were touching and sad, as the two were not together for the special day.

 “Cue the tears.
-My Daughter, my Angel, my Kensington Calhoun Ravenel is 3 years old today.
+My Daughter, my Angel, my Kensington Calhoun Ravenel is 3-years-old today.
 I am so very blessed with such a happy, forever smiling, most loving, best snuggle bunny, sweetest pea, STRONG in the best of ways, and most importantly..Mommy’s Angel,” Kathryn captioned a lovely pic of herself with Kensie as a baby.
 “So very proud.
 So much.
 So, so very much.”

 The kids loving their new "crib!" @southerncharmtv @bravotv